Estimation Stability with Cross Validation (ESCV): Introduction

+We are focussed on the problem of selecting a regularization parameter $\lambda$, and the corresponding solution from the solution path.
+This is a practical problem faced by practitioners, who often turn to $CV$, and to a lesser extent, (extended) $BIC$.
+This may yield undesirable results depending on the circumstances and nature of the problem.
+For example, as shown in Section \ref{SecResults} the usual implementation of $CV$ has good predictive performance but poor model selection properties whereas $BIC$ works poorly in high noise situations.

-We demonstrate that our criterion $ESCV$ provides a viable alternative to $CV$ and $BIC$.
+We demonstrate that our criterion $ESCV$ provides a viable alternative to $CV$ and (extended) $BIC$.
 We compare the three approaches with respect to several performance metrics when applied to the Lasso on both simulated data sets with different predictor dependence set-ups and two real data sets.
 These performance metrics are $L_2$ error for parameter estimation, prediction error, $F$-measure and model size for model selection performance.

-We find that our criterion compares favorably with $CV$ and $BIC$ where they are known to excel, and outperforms them in other scenarios over different performance criteria.
-In particular, $ESCV$ obtains excellent model selection results that are substantially better than those from $CV$, both in simulations and our real data sets, where the results are validated by subject knowledge.
+To be clear, we acknowledge that it is unlikely for one solution in the solution path to be optimal on all fronts.
+However, we find that $ESCV$ is a strong candidate for a one solution compromise.
+We find that $ESCV$ compares favorably with $CV$ and $BIC$ where they are known to excel, and outperforms them in other scenarios over different performance criteria.
+In particular, $ESCV$ obtains excellent model selection results that are substantially better than those from $CV$, both in simulations and our real data sets.
 When the predictors are correlated, which is often the case in practice, $ESCV$ also often outperforms $CV$ for parameter estimation while at same time provides prediction errors comparable to those of $CV$.